nuagenetworks/nuage-kubernetes/OpenShift-Installation/Troubleshooting-Guide.rst

 Insecure registry config in /etc/sysconfig/docker
 ==================================================

 One of the most important steps in host preparation for Openshift is adding the insecure-registry option in the /etc/sysconfig/docker on the masters & nodes being used for Openshift.
-If the docker-registry if failing to deploy, missing insecure-registry option might be the root cause.
+If the docker-registry is failing to deploy, missing insecure-registry option might be the root cause.
 Please follow the steps for host preparation mentioned in the Openshift Installation guide on the Openshift website

 Enabling Address translation support & Underlay support on the VSD
 ===================================================================